“Who Is God And Why It Matters”

 What skill level do I need to participate in this program?

-Hadar welcomes people from a variety of learning backgrounds with a range of facility in text study.
-When appropriate, courses are divided into tracks based on prior learning experience and exposure to primary Jewish texts.
-By and large, all materials will contain both original language texts and English translation.
+Hadar welcomes people from a variety of learning backgrounds with a range of facilities in text study.
+All materials will contain both original language texts and English translation.

 Where and when is it?